 You guys, this Wednesday was Valentines day, and it’s probably the most bipolar holiday ever.
-Depending on your single, or in-relationship status, you were either super bitter, or horribly ecstatic.
+Depending on whether you’re single, or in-relationship status, you were either super bitter, or horribly ecstatic.
 I was neither because I had to work on a fairly complex excel spreadsheet that literally took me all day.
 Granted I do like working on those, so I guess that would lean me into a relationship-ecstatic status.
 My fingers gently typed away those weekly summary numbers, while excel took them in and grew larger and larger, until we both lost track of time, and span off into an eternal bliss of rows and columns…So that was my day.

 And then I got actual flowers delivered to work.
 From my actual significant other.
 Nobody else got flowers delivered, and they were all totally jealous.
 So naturally I made sure to parade around the room with my beautiful flowers, and rub it in their faces.
 It was great.